 If you come to live with us we want you to feel part of a warm and loving community, where we become your friends as well as your carers.
 We hope that you will find a visit to Baily House an enjoyable experience and discover what makes living here so special.

 Coronavirus update 11th September 2020

 We are continually reviewing the government advice daily to ensure we are assessing all risks and taking all appropriate actions.
 We will work with our families, residents, staff, suppliers and other key stakeholders to minimise the risk.

-Since our last update at the beginning of July the government has announced the new guidance for relatives and friends visiting care homes.
+Since our last update at the beginning of August the government has announced the new guidance for relatives and friends visiting care homes.
 The good news is that we already had much of this guidance in place.
 There will be an additional form to complete when visiting.
-We are also including a questionnaire in this months letter to get your feedback and we would ask that you return it to the home as soon as you are able.

-The testing of all care home residents monthly and all care home staff weekly has been delayed due to national problems with the test kits, however we hope this will start very soon as it will enhance the care of our residents.
+The testing of all care home residents monthly and all care home staff weekly has started and it will enhance the care of our residents.

 However, in order to ensure the safety of yourself, our residents and staff the following, common-sense, rules will apply, please do the following:

 - Visits will be scheduled as the visiting areas have to be disinfected between visits, you must vacate when your designated time is up to allow staff to disinfect the area ready for the next visit.

 - Hand sanitiser will be provided, please use it before and after the visit